pablo-git8/pablo-git8/README.md

 # I'm Pablo

-- ⚡ I'm Mexican and have lived in Switzerland, South Korea, the US and now I'm based in Spain
+- ⚡ I'm Mexican and have lived in Switzerland, South Korea, the US and now I'm in Spain
 - 🎓 I work at the International Airlines Group (IAG) as a Data Engineer
 - 🖥️ Master's degree in Big Data and A.I. in a program credited by the University of Barcelona
 - 🔭 Developing an AI-powered software solution for a supply chain SaaS company as a side project